anilgeorge04/anilgeorge04.github.io/_pages/about.md

 More on [LinkedIn](https://www.linkedin.com/in/anilgeorge04/){: .btn .btn--linkedin}

 ### Subscribe
-At **Minimal Cave**, I follow my curiosity, explore data, analyze products, simplify concepts, and seek to learn with you.
+I follow my curiosity, explore data, analyze products, simplify concepts, and seek to learn with you here.
 The format is short and crisp.
-If this interests you, subscribe now and
+Subscribe now and
 {% include feed-subscribe.html %}
 You can unsubscribe easily at any time.
-If you face any issues, [write to me](mailto:contact@minimalcave.com) directly.
+If you face any issues, DM me on [Twitter](https://twitter.com/anilgeorge04).
 {: .notice}

 ### About the site